rpardee/vdw-qa-enroll-demog/readme.md

 **Please feel free to run this code & submit updated results at any time.
 It is not difficult to regenerate [the collated QA report](https://www.hcsrn.org/share/page/site/VDW/document-details?nodeRef=workspace://SpacesStore/4be65d3a-c4c0-4952-92d1-d1ba6264e1b4) and I am happy to capture any fixes you make as quickly as you make them.**

-Please don't hesitate to get in touch with @kaiser-roy if you have any questions about this.
+Please don't hesitate to get in touch with [Roy](mailto:roy.e.pardee@kp.org) if you have any questions about this.

 # Data Required
 This program requires the following VDW files: